plotly/python-user-guide/Readme.md

-Plotly''s Python API User Guide
+Plotly's Python API User Guide
 ===============================

-Welcome to [Plotly''s](https://plot.ly) Python API User Guide
+Welcome to [Plotly's](https://plot.ly) Python API User Guide

-The User Guide was written with the goal of giving Plotly Python (and IPython) users extensive documentation on almost all of Plotly''s features.
+The User Guide was written with the goal of giving Plotly Python (and IPython) users extensive documentation on almost all of Plotly's features.

-Whereas Plotly''s [web documentation and gallery](https://plot.ly/api/python/docs) is meant to serve Plotly beginners just looking to make a simple plot and experienced users trying out a new plot type.
+Whereas Plotly's [web documentation and gallery](https://plot.ly/api/python/docs) is meant to serve Plotly beginners just looking to make a simple plot and experienced users trying out a new plot type.
 The User Guide intends to make beginner and intermediate Plotly users